crossinglears/Core/README.md

 - **[ReadOnly]** – Makes a field **readonly** in the **Inspector**

 ### Context Menus
-- **Autograb** – Fills all empty public/SerializedFields in the selected component
+- `Autograb` – Fills all empty public/SerializedFields in the selected component
   _Right-click on a component → Select **Autograb**_
   _Undo changes with **CTRL+Z**_
-- **MoveToTop** – Moves a MonoBehaviour to the top of the component list
+- `MoveToTop` – Moves a MonoBehaviour to the top of the component list
   _Right-click on a MonoBehaviour → Select **MoveToTop**_

 ### Extensions
 - `Instantiate(Object)` – Simplifies object instantiation
 - `Destroy(Object)` – Streamlines object destruction
 - `Close(GameObject) / Open(GameObject)` – Easily toggle GameObject visibility

+### Extensions
+- ...soon

+### Windows
+- ...soon

 ### MonoBehaviours
 - **PlatformDependent** – Restricts a GameObject to specific platforms